josephdepompeis/Time_Tracker/todo/README.md

 * The application should have a root route.

 ##Phase One Tests
-* test views for all possible views
-* test valid email
+* test valid unique email
 * create time entry, validate duration, developer, and date
+* create entry/developer

 ### Phase Two